Christopher Beeny: Early life

 Beeny was born in London.
 He moved to Bristol with his family as a young child, spent several years at the Arts Educational School, and later attended the Royal Academy of Dramatic Art.
 As a child, Beeny began his career at the age of six when he danced for the Ballet Rambert.

 Beeny's first screen role was in the film The Long Memory (1953).
 It starred John Mills and featured Thora Hird, Beeny's future co-star in In Loving Memory and Last of the Summer Wine.

+Career

 Television

 Beeny played Lenny Grove in the first British television soap, the BBC TV series The Grove Family, which was shown on Fridays from 1954 until 1957, (and named after the BBC Studios of Lime Grove Studios), as well as the feature film of the same, called It's a Great Day.